carpentries-incubator/high-dimensional-analysis-in-python/_episodes/04-Relevant-predictors-and-coef-bias.md

 > >
 > > **How does the R-squared of this model compare to the univariate models?
 Is the variance explained by the multivariate model equal to the sum of R-squared of each univariate model?
 Why or why not?**
 > >
-> > The R-squared value in the multivariate model (53.0%) is somewhat larger than each of the univariate models (GrLivArea=49.1%, FullBath=35.4%).
+> > The R-squared value in the multivariate model (53.0%) is somewhat larger than each of the univariate models (GrLivArea=49.1%, FullBath=35.4%) which illustrates one of the benefits of includign multiple predictors.
 When we add the R-squared values of the univariate models, we get 49.1 + 35.4 = 84.5%.
 This value is much larger than what we observe in the multivariate model.
 The reason we can't simply add the R-squared values together is because each univariate model fails to account for at least one relevant predictor.
 When we omit one of the predictors, the model assumes the observed relationship is only due to the remaining predictor.
 This causes the impact of each individual predictor to appear inflated (R-squared and coef magnitude) in the univariate models.
 > >
 > > **Convert the coefficients to the original scale of the target variable as we did earlier in this episode.
 How much does SalePrice increase with a 1 standard deviation increase in each predictor?**
 > >